Guide for PicManager: Image Uploader

 Please note that the original images cannot be restored.

-You can remove an image from matching by clicking the "X" icon.
+You can remove media from matching by clicking the "X" icon.

 Click Finish Upload.